yxLOL/yxLOL.github.io/_posts/2022-01-01-chinese-ta.md

 1. 男朋友/女朋友：Most common ones, also applicable for lesbian couples and gay male couples
    - Somehow if you use "npy" it can refer to both 男朋友 and 女朋友 ：）it's not completely gender neutral but it is... better than including the gender directly??
-2. 妻子，丈夫: (wife, husband), terms for married couples, applicable for lesbian couples and male couples, but since legal same-sex marriage does not really exist, you would see queer couple using it outside of China sometimes, but not in mainland China.
+2. 妻子，丈夫: (wife, husband), terms for married couples, applicable for lesbian couples and male couples, but since legal same-sex marriage does not really exist, you would see queer couple using it to address each other outside of China sometimes, but most likely not in mainland China.
 3. 爱人：gender neutral, an *outdated* way of referring to the partner (your own or someone else's) e.g 我爱人 (My partner), 她爱人 (her partner).
 No it's not a term to express affectionation, even though the translation might suggest so.
 4. 伴侣: gender neutral, a very formal way of addressing someone's partner.
 Not that often in conversations I'd say.
 You could...
 5. 对象: gender neutral, assumption of heterosexual relationship in mainland China but you don't have to explain anyway (?).
 Usually referring to unmarried partner, but it does implied this is a serious relationship.
 6. 家属：gender neutral.
 My friends who are on average 8 years older than I am use it quite often, but it's mostly for married couples. e.g 我家属 (my partner), xxx的家属 (xxx's partner)
 7. 另一半: gender neutral.
 Literal translation would be "the other half".
 It sounds romantic but it really isn't a romantic way to address the person (in my opinion).
 8. 队友: gender neutral.
 Literal translation is "teammate".
 Usually used between married couple.
 It sounds not romantic but I think people who use it usually have a good relationship with their partners.
+9. 孩子她（他）爸/孩子她（他）妈：**not** gender neutral.
+If a couple have kids/pets, they might address each other as the mother/father of the kids/pets.

 ---